vuejs/petite-vue/README.md

-# power-vue
+# pico-vue

-`power-vue` is a fork of `petite-vue`, which is an alternative distribution of [Vue](https://vuejs.org) optimized for [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
+`pico-vue` is a fork of `petite-vue`, which is an alternative distribution of [Vue](https://vuejs.org) optimized for [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
 It provides the same template syntax and reactivity mental model as standard Vue.
 However, it is specifically optimized for "sprinkling" a small amount of interactions on an existing HTML page rendered by a server framework.
 See more details on [how it differs from standard Vue](#comparison-with-standard-vue).

 - Only ~6kb
 - Vue-compatible template syntax